 Generally, schools must have written permission from the parent or eligible students in order to release any information from a student's education record.
-However, FERPA allows to disclose those records, without consent, to the following parties or under the following conditions (34CFR & 99.31).
+However, FERPA allows the disclosure of those records, without consent, to the following parties or under the following conditions (34CFR & 99.31).